psimakov/khan-exercises-wordpress/readme.txt

 == Description ==

 Khan Exercises for WordPress plugin lets you host Khan Academy exercises in your WordPress blog.
-[Khan Exercises](http://www.khanacademy.org/exercisedashboard) are great and free to everyone!
+[Khan Exercises](http://www.khanacademy.org/exercisedashboard) make learning complex subjects fun and they are free to everyone!
 However, the framework is very complex; it's difficult to embed its exercises into another web site.
-We made <a href='https://github.com/psimakov/khan-exercises'>framework changes</a>
-than make it easier to embed the exercises and collect the exercise results right in your WordPress blog.
+We made <a href='https://github.com/psimakov/khan-exercises'>framework changes</a> making it easier to embed the exercises and collect the exercise results right in your WordPress blog.

 == Installation ==